Please note: Summer Closings

 For 2017, the Heritage Center has released a new publication entitled Keeping the Faith While Making Interfaith Relationships, which was the result of the project for the 2016-17 Class of Heritage Fellows.
 Each Fellow was asked to become grounded in Baptist distinctives, as well as learning about other faiths.
 They were invited to cultivate a new friendship with a person of another faith on their college campus.
 In the book, each shares about his/her personal backgrounds as a Baptist and reflects upon their interfaith relationship experience.
 The book can be ordered while supplies last for $10 + .50 tax + $1.50 for s&h = $12.

 NEW PUBLICATION on Baptist women ministers

-The Heritage Center has published Strength for the Journey: Feminist Theology & Baptist Women Pastors by Judith Bledsoe Bailey.
-Full information listed under NEWS
+The Heritage Center has published Strength for the Journey: Feminist Theology & Baptist Women Pastors, by Judith Bledsoe Bailey.
+Full information listed under NEWS.

-The Center for Baptist Heritage & Studies is supported through contributions from interested individuals and other friends.
-Anyone interested in the ministry of the Center for Baptist Heritage & Studies is encouraged to consider a gift.
-The Center was approved in late 1999 and began operations in 2000 as an organization equipped to meet the challenges of the 21st century.
+The Center for Baptist Heritage & Studies receives support from Virginia Baptists and other partnering individuals and friends; those interested in the work of the Center are invited to contribute financially.
+Conceived in late 1999, the Center began operations in 2000 as an organization equipped to meet the challenges of the 21st century.
 The Center serves as an educational medium to teach and transmit Baptist heritage.
-It champions Baptist distinctives and Baptist heritage by providing educational opportunities and resources and it explores concepts, topics and ideas of current interest to Baptists.
+It explores Baptist distinctives by providing educational opportunities and resources for reflecting on current issues related to the Baptist tradition.
 Its tag line is “Remembering the Past and Imagining the Future.”